ABOUT : Meet the Partners

 Kennebec Land Trust

-The Kennebec Land Trust (KLT) works cooperatively with landowners and communities to conserve the forests, shorelands, fields, and wildlife that define central Maine.
-KLT protects land permanently, offers opportunities for people to learn about and enjoy the natural world, and works with partners to support sustainable forestry and farming.
-KLT’s 4,000 acres of conservation land and 750 members represent 1% of our service area's population and land area.
+The Kennebec Land Trust (KLT) works cooperatively with landowners and communities to conserve the forests, lakes, streams, wetlands, fields, and wildlife that help define central Maine.
+KLT protects and stewards land permanently, offers access to conserved properties, provides opportunities for people to learn about and enjoy the natural world, and works with partners to support sustainable forestry and farming.
+KLT’s 7,600 acres of conservation land represents 1.8% of our service area's land area.
 With the land and our mission in mind, we realized the importance of working with a broader set of conservation partners who share an interest in our region’s forests and the resources and functions they support.

 Maine CDC Drinking Water Program

 The Maine CDC Drinking Water Program believes in "working together for safe drinking water."
 As a member of the Kennebec Woodland Partnership, we are able to work together to promote sound management of forests that protect our drinking water.
 The last ten years of landcover change in Kennebec County have been pretty dramatic.
 We can't continue to do that and survive.
 Efforts such as this partnership will help keep our drinking water safe and our landscape providing the services it naturally should.